inaimathi/house/README.md

 ### News

+- Fixed the buffering system so that slow POST requests that pause between headers and body are now handled properly
 - `define-closing-handler` and `define-stream-handler` have now been merged into `define-handler`.
 The new macro now has a `:close-socket?` keyword param that defaults to `t`.
 - House now depends on [:session-token](https://github.com/Inaimathi/session-token) and generates tokens without exhausting entropy
 - House exports `path->uri`
-- The `debug!` hooks now output `session-token`s for incoming requests

 ### Installation

 - If you haven't already done so, install [`quicklisp`](http://www.quicklisp.org/beta/).
-- You need to install [:session-token](https://github.com/Inaimathi/session-token).
-That can be done either through `asdf-install`, or by cloning the repo I just linked you into your `quicklisp/local-projects/` folder.
-All other dependencies of `:house` are `quicklisp`able.
 - Clone [this repo](https://github.com/Inaimathi/house) into `quicklisp/local-projects/`.
 - Hop into your lisp and run `(ql:quickload :house)`

 ### Usage
 ##### Quick start

-    (define-closing-handler (hello-world :content-type "text/plain") ()
+    (define-handler (hello-world :content-type "text/plain") ()
       "Hello world!")
 	(house:start 4040)